 - Partners may check out items on hold for their HBS student that will be listed on the student’s library record.

-- Partners may check out items that will be listed on your personal library record if you have set up access to other Harvard libraries (see below).
+- Partners may check out items that will be listed on their personal library record if they have set up access to other Harvard libraries (see below).

 Access to Other Harvard Libraries

 - For tap access to other Harvard Libraries and Borrowing privileges visit the Privileges Office (Widener Library Room 130).

 - Present HBS Partner ID and necessary documentation listed on the Harvard Library Visitor access page in the section for Harvard Affiliates.
 After the Privileges Office verifies your status, tap access to other Harvard Libraries can be added to the HBS Partner ID card.
 A $5.00 fee is required.

 - Partners may borrow items from libraries across Harvard.
 Items borrowed will be listed on your personal library record.